 Our sporting clays course is laid out across our 40+ acre site of trees, meadows, and streams.
 We feature 15 shooting stations, 30 fully automated traps, and electronic counters.
 The trail is easily walkable and golf cart accessible.
 You never have to wait for a trapper again, just go out and shoot when you’re ready.
 It’s also ideal for practicing and for new shooters.
 We use standard, midi, mini, rabbit, and battue targets.
 The course changes regularly and features presentations ranging from those focused on fundamentals through the truly challenging.
 All levels of skill are incorporated into the course of woods and field target presentations.

 Check out our Youth Clays Program that makes it easier and less costly than ever for youngsters to learn clays shooting!

-|Sunday||9:00 am – 2:00 pm||Last sporting clays start time is 12:30 pm|
+|Sunday||9 a.m. to 2 p.m.||Last sporting clays start time is 12:30 p.m.|

 To get in touch with us check out our club’s contact information.

-Sporting Clays, A Brief Explanation
+Sporting Clays – A Brief Explanation

 by Doug Vittum

 Since the courses are designed to simulate hunting situations, a shooter can use most any type of shotgun, capable of holding two shots.
 Experienced shooters often desire to use over/under shotguns.
-Two advantages of an over‐under gun are; you can have separate chokes in each barrel, and the shells don’t fly onto the ground when fired, a desirable feature if you reload your shells.
+Two advantages of an over‐under gun include: you can have separate chokes in each barrel, and the shells don’t fly onto the ground when fired, a desirable feature if you reload your shells.

-Shooting is done in “squads”‐ usually between 2 and 6 people make up a squad.
+Shooting is done in squads, usually between two and six people.
 They travel a specific path from station to station.
-At each station, they are required to shoot at various targets in a specific order as indicated by the menu, displayed on the shooting stand.
+At each station, they are required to shoot at various targets in a specific order as indicated by the menu displayed on the shooting stand.
 Each person shoots the same menu.
-The birds can be thrown one at a time (singles), as a pair,(doubles) both being thrown at the same time, or as a “report pair “, where the second bird is released (thrown) when the shooter fires at the first bird.
+The birds can be thrown one at a time (singles), as a pair at the same time (doubles), or as a report pair, where the second bird is thrown when the shooter fires at the first bird.
 The birds or clay targets can appear at different distances, speeds, or angles depending how the traps are set that day.

-There are five basic targets use: a standard or full‐size target is 110mm in diameter.
-This is the same clay target used in Trap or skeet shooting.
-There is also a “midi” target, which is 90mm in diameter.
+There are five basic targets use: a standard or full‐size target is 110 mm in diameter.
+This is the same clay target used in trap or skeet shooting.
+There is also a midi target, which is 90 mm in diameter.
 A midi target travels at a faster speed due to weighing less.
-The smallest target is a “mini” target, measuring only 60mm in diameter.
-Sometimes, just plain hard to see, a mini target puts the shooter to the true test.
-Then there are specialty targets.
-The most fun is a rabbit target.
-110mm in diameter, like the full‐size target, the rabbit is 110 mm in size and rolls and bounces across the ground, just like a rabbit.
-Next is a “battue” target.
-110mm in diameter, it is very thin, presenting little or no visible area for the shooter to see or the shot to hit and break …until…it begins to slow, then it turns on edge, presenting a full size profile, while also falling from the sky like a rock.
+The smallest target is a mini target measuring only 60 mm in diameter.
+Sometimes, because they are harder to see, a mini target puts the shooter to the true test.
+Lastly, there are specialty targets; the most fun being a rabbit target.
+Like the full‐size target, the rabbit is 110 mm in size and rolls and bounces across the ground, just like our furry friends.
+Next is a battue target, also 110 mm in diameter It is very thin, presenting little or no visible area for the shooter to see or the shot to hit and break until it begins to slow, then it turns on edge, presenting a full size profile (while also falling from the sky).

 Costs vary from club to club, private or public, and usually run between $14 and $18 for 50 targets, (double for 100 targets).
 Your supply your own ammo.
 Reloads are allowed except at many registered tournaments.
-In comparison, you can’t shoot too many center‐fire handguns or rifles today, with factory ammo for that price, so I’d say costs are very similar to other venues.
+In comparison, you can’t shoot too many center‐fire handguns or rifles today with factory ammo for that price, so I’d say costs are very similar to other venues.

-Our sporting clays course is open Wednesdays from 1 until about 6 p.m. (last start time is 6 p.m. or one hour before dusk) and Sundays from 9 a.m. until 2 p.m. (last start time is 12:30 p.m.) .Come out with a few friends and have some fun.
+Our sporting clays course is open Wednesdays from 1 until about 6 p.m. (last start time is 6 p.m. or one hour before dusk) and Sundays from 9 a.m. until 2 p.m. (last start time is 12:30 p.m.) .Come out with a few friends and have some fun!
 There are plenty of experienced members who will be glad to let you shoot with them or go with you and show you the ropes.